 - 1. Are green space or vegetation (tree) assessments available in your community?
-If yes, please describe. - 2.
+If yes, please describe.
+(150 words maximum) - 2.
 What species of trees and plants will be used?
-If planting non-native species, explain the rationale behind the selections. - 3.
+If planting non-native species, explain the rationale behind the selections.
+(150 words maximum) - 3.
 Are there any local tree canopy ordinances at the project site?
-Will this project help you meet that these ordinances? - 4.
+Will this project help you meet that these ordinances?
+(100 words maximum) - 4.
 How many trees will be planted in how much space?
 What is the size of each of the trees proposed?
-Trees must not be larger than 15 gallon. - 5.
+Trees must not be larger than 15 gallon.
+(100 words maximum) - 5.
 What consideration, if any, was given to pollen production in the project plant palette?
-(See the links to SelecTree and OPALs in Appendix B for allergy information on specific species) - 6.
-What are the environmental benefits of the species selected? - 7.
-Are selected trees and other plants environmentally tolerant to drought, smog, soil compactions, frost, wind, etc.? - 8.
-Will the initial size selected for the planting area have the best chance for survival and growth on the project site? - 9.
-Explain how your project activity preserves and promotes species diversity in the urban forest. - 10.
-Will the species selected reduce the effects of insects and diseases? - 11.
-How will the trees be protected from vandalism? - 12.
+(See the links to SelecTree and OPALs in Appendix C for allergy information on specific species) (100 words maximum) - 6.
+What are the environmental benefits of the species selected?
+(150 words maximum) - 7.
+Are selected trees and other plants environmentally tolerant to drought, smog, soil compactions, frost, wind, etc.?
+(100 words maximum) - 8.
+Will the initial size selected for the planting area have the best chance for survival and growth on the project site?
+(100 words maximum)

+- 9. Explain how your project activity preserves and promotes species diversity in the urban forest.
+(150 words maximum) - 10.
+Will the species selected reduce the effects of insects and diseases?
+(100 words maximum) - 11.
+How will the trees be protected from vandalism?
+(100 words maximum) - 12.
 Has an impermeable surface assessment been conducted?
 If so, what were the results?
-If not, will one be conducted during the project? - e.
-Neighborhood, city, regional, or county parks and open space - 1.
-Describe the environmental condition of the park/open space.
-Does the project protect rare, threatened, or endangered species and their habitats? - 2.
+If not, will one be conducted during the project?
+(100 words maximum)

+e.
+Neighborhood, city, regional, or county parks and open space

+- 1. Describe the environmental condition of the park/open space.
+Does the project protect rare, threatened, or endangered species and their habitats?
+(150 words maximum) - 2.
 How will the project convert the property into a park/open space?
 Include any plans for recreational and scenic amenities.

-- 3. Will the project protect agricultural lands or features of archaeological or historical value? - 4.
+(150 words maximum) - 3.
+Will the project protect agricultural lands or features of archaeological or historical value?
+(100 words maximum) - 4.
 Describe any limits such as parking, hours of operation, available staffing, user fees, seasonal restrictions or other ecological considerations.
-How do you plan to address these limitations? - 5.
-How many acres of green space/park will be created or enhanced? - 6.
+How do you plan to address these limitations?
+(150 words maximum) - 5.
+How many acres of green space/park will be created or enhanced?
+(25 words maximum) - 6.
 If project includes an acquisition, how many acres of green space/park will be acquired?
+(25 words maximum)